superlinked/VectorHub/docs/use_cases/recSys-basic.md

 ## 1. Content-based recommender

-Below we will implement our content-based recommended.
+Below we will implement our content-based recommender.
 The recommended list would be same for all users, and would be displayed under the title "Similar Articles".

 To identify which news articles are similar to a given article, we will obtain embedding of the text associated with all articles.
 Once we have the embeddings, we will use cosine similarity to retrieve the most similar